tomahawkins/risk/README.md

 - The syntax of the implementation DSL, [GIGL](https://github.com/tomahawkins/gigl), is operational.
   - Currently GIGL has no simulator or backend implementation targets.
 - An abstract [kernel](https://github.com/tomahawkins/risk/blob/master/RISK/Kernel.hs) is implemented,
-  with many high level operations (e.g. scheduling, interrupt handlers, IPC, etc.) stubbed off as intrinsics.
+  with many high level operations (e.g. interrupt handlers, IPC, etc.) stubbed off as intrinsics.
+- A round-robin scheduler is implemented.

 ## Verification